 Today’s episode is all about the positive changes happening around transportation in Banff National Park.
 The park is part of Canada’s psyche, says today’s guest.
 And as someone who grew up nearby, I’d say that’s accurate.
 It’s the country’s oldest national park and its most visited, located in the Rocky Mountains.

 And to that end, Banff and Lake Louise Tourism is asking people to plan ahead and shift into park mode when they visit.
 So what does that mean and what’s next for Banff National Park?
-To tell us all about park mode and about how the commitment to providing [00:03:00] sustainable access is being received on the roads.
+To tell us all about park mode and about how the commitment to providing sustainable access is being received on the roads, here’s my conversation with Christie Pashby.

-Christie Pashby: Uh, my name’s Christie Pashby.
-I am, I’ve been living here on Treaty seven Territory, uh, for 25 years.
-And I’ve worked in and around the tourism industry my whole career.
-Currently I’m the communications director at Banff Fund, Lake Louise Tourism.
+Christie Pashby: My name’s Christie Pashby.
+I’ve been living here on Treaty Seven Territory for 25 years, and I’ve worked in and around the tourism industry my whole career.
+Currently I’m the Communications Director at Banff and Lake Louise Tourism.
 I oversee the team that works on engagement, strategy, communications, and community sustainability.
+It’s my job to really think about how the tourism industry engages with this place and how visitors can connect with it in a meaningful way.
+I have colleagues that work on the marketing of the destination, and I don’t do that directly.

 David Archer: Okay.
-So you’re thinking about sustainability a lot and how, how people interact with the park when they arrive.
+So you’re thinking about sustainability a lot and how people interact with the park when they arrive, that sort of thing.

 Christie Pashby: Mm-hmm.
 And how to get the most out of their time here.